smithWEBtek/archived--music-studio1/notes.md

 ==================================================================================
 TODO
-[]  sort clickable names alphabetically
-[X]  make a spinner out of Logo
-[]  sort Resources by format, in the clickableNames section []  Lesson  Resource CRUD (index, show, new/create, edit/update, delete) []  LessonInProgress: add TeachLesson function ( live editing of notes and adding of resources in a new or existing Lesson) []  button in Lessons index, to "ADD RESOURCE TO CURRENT LESSON", to add multiple resources to new or existing lesson []  validation: lesson MUST have teacher and student to be valid lesson, use Rails api for validation
+[]  LessonInProgress: add TeachLesson function ( live editing of notes and adding of resources in a new or existing Lesson) []  sort Resources by format, in the clickableNames section []  validation: lesson MUST have teacher and student to be valid lesson, use Rails api for validation [X]  make a spinner out of Logo

-[] Students change toggling from index to show, it is not ideal [] Backdrop onClick, should close whatever <Modal /> is open
+[X]  Lesson  Resource CRUD (index, show, new/create, edit/update, delete) [X]  button in Lessons index, to "ADD RESOURCE TO CURRENT LESSON", to add multiple resources to new or existing lesson [] Backdrop onClick, should close whatever <Modal /> is open

 NICE TO HAVES------------------------------------------------------